miladfuel/CHILS/README.md

     data = esat_idx(data_dir, transform=transform, download=True)
 ```

-After downloading, you need to extract it manually (right click and choose extract here).
+After downloading, if program did not extract it, you need to extract it manually (right click and choose extract here).

  ------